electricimp/AutodeskFusionConnect/README.md

 ### formatTimestamp(*[epochTimestamp]*)

-The Autodesk Fusion Connect platform uses [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) formatted timestamps.
-If no parameter is passed in, this method will return ISO 8601-formatted current time.
+The Autodesk Fusion Connect platform uses [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)-formatted timestamps.
+If no parameter is passed in, *formatTimestamp()* will return the current time in ISO 8601 format.
 If an epoch timestamp is passed in, this method will convert it into the preferred format.

 ```squirrel
 local timestamp = fusionConnect.formatTimestamp();